A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Wave Equation in the Time Domain

-\subsection{Cauchy conditions for unique solution.}
+\subsection{Cauchy Conditions for Unique Solution}

 Typically, the solution to the wave equation is nonunique.
-A unique solution is obtained by confining the wavefield to a particular solution which is causally related to the source, i.e., a wavefield $p$ which vanishes prior to the time $t=0$, the initial time of radiation of source.
+A unique solution is obtained by confining the wavefield to a particular solution that is causally related to the source, i.e., a wavefield $p$ that vanishes prior to the initial time $t=0$ of the source radiation.
 By imposing the Cauchy conditions

-a causal solution to the wave equation \eqref{eq:wave2} is obtained, where the subscript $+$ stands for the causality.
-The problem of solving the inhomogeneous wave equation \eqref{eq:wave2}, together with the causality conditions, i.e., Cauchy conditions \eqref{eq:cauchy1}, is called \textit{radiation} problem.
-Note that by setting the forcing term $s$ zero, and relaxing the Cauchy conditions \eqref{eq:cauchy1} to arbitrary and inhomogeneous fields at $t=0$, the wave equation \eqref{eq:wave2} will be an \textit{initial-value} problem, which arises for example in photo-acoustic tomography.
+a causal solution to the wave equation \eqref{eq:wave2} is obtained, where the subscript $+$ denotes causality.
+Solving the inhomogeneous wave equation \eqref{eq:wave2} with the causality conditions (Cauchy conditions \eqref{eq:cauchy1}) is referred to as the \textit{radiation problem}.

+By contrast, if the forcing term $s$ is set to zero, and the Cauchy conditions \eqref{eq:cauchy1} are replaced with arbitrary and inhomogeneous fields at $t=0$, the wave equation \eqref{eq:wave2} becomes an \textit{initial-value problem}.

-\subsection{Green's function solution to the wave equation}
+\subsection{Green's Function Solution to the Wave Equation}

-Consider the wave equation \eqref{eq:wave2} as a radiation problem for a particular choice $s(\bx, t) = \delta(\bx-\bx') \delta (t-t')$, where $\delta (\cdot)$ is the Dirac delta function, and $\bx'$ and $t'$ are free parameters in space and time domains, respectively.
-In an infinite free space, a Green's function solution to the wave equation then satisfies
+Consider the wave equation \eqref{eq:wave2} as a radiation problem for a particular choice of source, $s(\bx, t) = \delta(\bx - \bx') \delta(t - t')$, where $\delta(\cdot)$ is the Dirac delta distribution, where $\bx'$ and $t'$ are free parameters in the space and time domains, respectively.
+Here, $\bx$ and $t$ are fixed, but arbitrary parameters in a chosen spatio-temporal region $\Lambda = \{\bx \in \nu, \ t \in (t_0, t_1)\}$.
+In an infinite free space-time, the Green's function solution to the wave equation satisfies